jeffpar/pcjs.v1/disks/pcx86/tools/other/omniview/4.30/README.md

 Omniview 386 4.30
 -----------------

+Omniview 386 was a multitasking application manager for DOS produced by Sunny Hill Software in the late 1980's.
+Version 4.11 was reviewed in the February 13, 1989 issue of [InfoWorld](https://books.google.com/books?id=QDoEAAAAMBAJ&lpg=PT73&dq=omniview%20386&pg=PT72#v=onepage&q&f=false).

 The COMPAQ DeskPro 386 machine below is recommended for Omniview 386 4.30.
 A [directory listing](#directory-of-omniview-386-430) is also provided.

 {% include machine.html id="compaq386" %}